ertugrul59/tradingview-chart-mcp/README.md

 ### Cursor

 1. Go to: `Settings -> Cursor Settings -> MCP -> Edit User MCP Config (~/.cursor/mcp.json)`.
-2. Add or merge the following within the `mcpServers` object:
+2. Add or merge the following within the `mcpServers` object.
+Provide your credentials in the `env` block:

     ```json
     {